Skip to content

 • Mitigation

 Regular inspection of tasks should be done to make sure rules are being followed.
 It is easy for workers to get comfortable and start to relax on the protocols.
-This should not happen though.
-Some of the main safety guidelines are explained below.
+However, safety requires constant vigilance.

 Equipment

 Heavy equipment is a necessary part of many construction sites.
 It's used to move items from one location to another, dig trenches, and many more tasks.
-It's important that every crew member knows proper safety precautions for heavy equipment.
-Such as:
+It's important that every crew member knows proper safety precautions for heavy equipment, such as:

 • Be cautious when getting on and off the equipment

-• Check for muddy areas on boots and steps
+• Check for muddy areas

 • Use the step ladder to avoid falling

-High Elevations
+High elevations

 There are many instances that you will need to work at high elevations.
 The correct method of standing, climbing, and walking at these heights needs to be used.
 You do not want to balance yourself on a beam or other area, there is too much of a risk of falling.
-Some safety guidelines that should be followed are:

 • Wear harnesses